Sleep Apnea Sometimes Misdiagnosed as Depression

-The study, published in the Journal of Clinical Sleep Medicine, showed that people with depression had noticeable improvements when treated for sleep apnea with CPAP (continuous positive airway pressure).
+The study, published in the Journal of Clinical Sleep Medicine, showed that people with moderate to severe depressive symptoms had significant improvements when treated for sleep apnea with CPAP (continuous positive airway pressure).
 These startling results could change the way doctors diagnose and treat depression and sleep apnea.

 A New Look at Sleep Health

 The 426 participants were referred to a sleep center for sleep apnea evaluations.
 Of those, 293 participants in the study were diagnosed with sleep apnea.
-Research found the severity of the patient’s sleep apnea was directly related to the severity of depression.
-Seventy three percent of those with sleep apnea had symptoms of depressions and, the worse the apnea, the higher the likelihood of depressive symptoms
+Research found the severity of the patient’s sleep apnea was directly related to the severity of depressive symptoms.
+Seventy three percent of those with sleep apnea had symptoms of depression and, the worse the apnea, the higher the likelihood of depressive symptoms.

 Each of the sleep apnea patients was offered 5 hours of CPAP therapy a night for three months.
 Their use of the therapy was recorded over that period and a correlation was observed.